 So, where’s the good news?

-Well, today I noticed that the company that make the RX software also make a much simpler, much cheaper version of their audio clean up tools.
-From their video (see below), it looks ideal for many uses and knowing Izotope, I suspect it has the DNA of their more expensive software.
-There is a free trial and at present it only costs $39 for the full version.
+Well, today I noticed that the company that makes the RX software also makes a much simpler, much cheaper version of their audio clean up tools.
+It looks ideal for many uses and knowing Izotope, I suspect it has the DNA of their more expensive software.
+There is a free trial and at present, it only costs $39 for the full version.

 We have no affiliation with this company; this is purely to inform readers of something that they may find really useful.